 The Sider Scholarship may be applied toward any of the Seminary's masters degree programs.

-The Sider Scholarship is named for Palmer professor and world renowned evangelical social activist Ron Sider, who founded Evangelicals for Social Action in the 1970s.
+The Sider Scholarship is named for the late Palmer professor and world renowned evangelical social activist Ron Sider, who founded Evangelicals for Social Action (now Christians for Social Action) in the 1970s.

-Evangelicals for Social Action (ESA) is now the primary arm of the Seminary's Sider Center on Ministry and Public Policy, and carries out its work through programs such as the Racial Justice Institute, Oriented to Love, CreatureKind, and New Copernican Conversations.
+Christians for Social Action (CSA) is now the primary arm of the Seminary's Sider Center on Ministry and Public Policy, and carries out its work through programs such as the Racial Justice Institute, Oriented to Love, the Storytellers Collective, and their podcast, 20 Minute Takes.

-Sider Scholars will give 8-10 hours a week during the school year to supporting the activities of ESA and Dr. Ron Sider.
-Through their association with ESA, these scholars will gain valuable experience in research, writing, and networking in holistic ministry and public policy, as well as a greater understanding of how to merge scholarship with popular writing and organizing for social action.
-In addition, Sider Scholars will receive mentoring opportunities with Dr. Ron Sider and the staff of the ESA.
+Sider Scholars will give 90 hours per semester (or 45 hours per semester for part-time students) during the school year to supporting the activities of CSA.
+Through their association with CSA, these scholars will gain valuable experience in research, writing, and networking in holistic ministry and public policy, as well as a greater understanding of how to merge scholarship with popular writing and organizing for social action.
+In addition, Sider Scholars will work with CSA staff and have opportunities to receive mentoring on their own projects that align with CSA’s mission.

 Requirements